piotrf/FrameTrail/README.md

   * Youtube Video
   * Vimeo Video
   * Any other Webpage URL
-* Manage any number of **Hypervideo Documents** per project
+* Manage any number of **Hypervideo Documents**

 ### Data Policy
 All data is kept in files using a structured JSON format, there is no database.
-Yes, that means you can just copy and paste your entire OHV instance (including all user data etc.) to another server and it will instantly work.
+Yes, that means you can just copy and paste your entire FrameTrail instance (including all user data etc.) to another server and it will instantly work.

 ### Browser Support